sangeetagupta2068/LimKnow-Pilot/README.md

 ## Features :
 1. Macrophyte identification keys
 2. Learning about wetland species through AR Experience
-3. Wetland surveys
-4. Lake Health and Invasive Species Reporting
+3. Lake Health and Invasive Species Reporting

 <i>The pilot study of the app is on Deepor Beel.
 In future, we plan to extend the app for all wetlands of Guwahati.</i>